ilosvideos/sakaiPlugin/readme.md

 	this directory contains the Ilos plugin javascript file (plugin.js)

+2. At line 10 add your org api key.

+    var orgApiKey = 'YOUR ORG API KEY';

-2. Edit your ckeditor.launch.js file which can be found here
+3. Edit your ckeditor.launch.js file which can be found here

 	{SAKAI_ROOT}\webapps\library\editor\